unexpectedness/clj-delegate/README.md

 - a method signature triplet of the form:
   `[fully-qualified-class-symbol method-name param-names]`
   `'[clojure.lang.IObj withMeta [m]]`
-  Note that only the number of parameters and not their name matters in the signature.
+  Note that only the number of parameters and not their name matter in the signature.
-- a function accepting one method-descriptor as argument and that returns true to mean the transformer should be applied to this method.
+- a function accepting one method-descriptor as argument which should return true when the transformer should be applied to this method.

 A transformer can either be :
 - a function accepting a method-descriptor as argument that modifies then